5 Famous Foods You’ll Find in Nagano

 If you are going to try horse sashimi, we recommend you do it here!

-About 1 ½ hours east of Tokyo by bullet train, Nagano Prefecture is tucked away within picturesque mountain ranges and hot springs.
+About 1 ½ hours west of Tokyo by bullet train, Nagano Prefecture is tucked away within picturesque mountain ranges and hot springs.
 Tourists come for its scenery and bountiful history, but it also has some unique cuisine not to be missed while traveling to famous places like Matsumoto City or the Jigokudani Monkey Park.
 Although these signature dishes may seem simple in appearance, they are hearty, flavorful and healthy.
 Here are five of the region’s famous eats to try during your next visit.

 1) Shinshu soba